tomups/openmw-vr-quest/docs/source/manuals/openmw-vr/common-problems.rst

 	Known bug in SteamVR.

 :Fix:
-	Use your headset's native runtimes instead of SteamVR.
+	Use your headset's native OpenXR runtimes instead of SteamVR.

 Audio does not go to my VR Headset
 ##################################